frintjs/frint/packages/frint-react/README.md

 ### Arguments

 1. `fn` (`Function`): The function returning an Observable.
-    * The `fn` accepts `app` as an argument, which is the instance of your Root App or Widget in the scope
+    * The `fn` accepts `app` as an argument, which is the instance of your Root App or the App in scope
     * It should return an `Observable`

 ### Returns